 An appositive phrase is a noun or pronoun with a modifier.
 It is placed immediately before or immediately after a noun or pronoun that it renames or identifies.

-- Bobby, his twin brother, died on the same day as he.
+- Bobby, his twin brother, got married on the same day as he.

 (The appositive phrase his twin brother follows the noun Bobby that it identifies.)

-- A head chef in a London hotel, George is the only son in a family of five daughters.
+- A head chef in a London hotel, George specializes in whale meat dishes.

 (The appositive phrase a head chef in a London hotel precedes the noun George that it modifies.)